nais/doc/docs/reference/redis.md

 # Redis

-We provide Redis by way of Aiven, via their Aiven Operator.
+Nais provides Redis by way of Aiven via their Aiven Operator.

 ## Configuration options